Data-driven equation for drug-membrane permeability across drugs and membranes: Methods

 \subsection{Learning algorithm}

-To learn an interpretable model of passive permeability, we used the recently proposed sure-independence screening and sparsifying operator (SISSO).\cite{ouyang2018sisso, ouyang2019simultaneous} We relied on the open-source implementation of Ouyang.\cite{ouyang2017sisso} SISSO aims at establishing a functional relationship, $y=f(\Phi)$, between $n$ primary features, $\Phi_0=\{\phi_1, \phi_2, \cdots, \phi_n\}$, and a target property, $y$, based on $N$ training compounds.
+To learn an interpretable model of passive permeability, we used SISSO, as implemented in Ref.~\citenum{ouyang2017sisso}.
+SISSO aims at establishing a functional relationship, $y=f(\Phi)$, between $n$ primary features, $\Phi_0=\{\phi_1, \phi_2, \cdots, \phi_n\}$, and a target property, $y$, based on $N$ training compounds.
 SISSO assumes that $y$ can be reliably expressed as a linear combination of non-linear, but closed-form, functions of primary features.
-To construct these non-linear functions, SISSO recursively operates a set of user-defined unary and binary operators (we used $\{+, \, -, \, \times, \, \div, \, \exp, \, \log, \, \;()^{-1}, \,\;()^{2}, \,\;()^{3}, \, \sqrt[3]{()}, \, \sqrt{()}\}$) on the primary features and builds up sets of secondary features. $\Phi_q$ denotes the set of secondary features at each level of recursion $q$.
-The number of secondary features in $\Phi_q$ increases sharply with increase in the recursion level $q$, the number of operators used, and the number of primary features $n$.
-At each $q$, SISSO selects a subset of features that features the strongest linear correlations with the target $y$ (see Ouyang \etal\cite{ouyang2019simultaneous}).
-To keep the number of terms low, a linear combination of secondary features is combined with a sparsifying $\ell_0$ regularization.
-The number of constituent secondary features is herein denoted as its dimension.
-At each level, SISSO proposes a large number of trial functions, which we rank according to their root mean-squared error (RMSE).
+To construct these non-linear functions, SISSO recursively applies a set of user-defined unary and binary operators (we used $\{+, \, -, \, \times, \, \div, \, \exp, \, \log, \, \;()^{-1}, \,\;()^{2}, \,\;()^{3}, \, \sqrt[3]{()}, \, \sqrt{()}\}$) on the primary features and builds up sets of candidate features. $\Phi_q$ denotes the set of candidate features at each level of recursion $q$.
+The number of candidate features in $\Phi_q$ increases sharply with increase in the recursion level $q$, the number of operators used, and the number of primary features $n$.
+For each $q$, SISSO selects iteratively subsets of candidate features that have the largest linear correlations with the target $y$ and then with the subsequent residuals, \ie each portion of $y$ that is captured by the previous iterations (see Ouyang \etal\cite{ouyang2019simultaneous}).
+The number of iterations in this procedure, which equals the number of terms in the linear expansion of $f(\Phi)$, and hereby denoted as dimension of the model, is controlled by a sparsifying $\ell_0$ regularization.
+For each $q$ and number of dimensions, SISSO selects the model with the smallest root mean-squared error (RMSE).
 We also quantify model performance using the maximum absolute error (MaxAE) and the square of the Pearson correlation coefficient, $r^2$.